Up to 50% off sofas & mattresses — limited‑time deals.

 Comfort 4.4 Excellent for sprawling and shared lounging

-Durability 4.2 Substantial feel in repeated use
+Durability 4.2 Substantial feel through repeated use

 Cleaning 4.1 Leather surface simplifies daily care